-For the third year we will offer virtual classes to keep you progressing in fiddle, banjo, voice and guitar.
-Each class meets for one hour each week for 10 weeks, during the evenings via Zoom.
+For the fourth year, we will offer virtual classes to keep you progressing in fiddle, banjo, guitar, and new this year, mandolin.
+Each class meets for one hour each week for 8 weeks, during the evenings via Zoom.
+Last classes will be held the week of February 26th, 2024.
 All class times are listed in Eastern Standard Time.
-Tuition is $130 and more youth scholarships are available!
+Tuition is $150 and youth scholarships are available!
 Thanks to a generous bequest from Nancy McClellan, all youth ages 11 to 22 can receive full scholarships.
-Scholarships are available for adults too.
-Class size is limited to 15 so register online soon by clicking HERE.
-To request a scholarship and get registered contact Stacy Dollarhide at email@example.com or call her during the day at (606) 335-5350.
-She’ll be tickled to hear from you!
+Scholarships are available for adults who need one too.
+Class size is limited to 15 so register online as soon as possible.
+To secure a scholarship, simply click the “scholarship” button when registering.
+If you need help with getting registered or have questions, contact the CCMMS coordinator, Stacy Dollarhide at email@example.com or call her during work days at (606) 335-5350.

-Art Mize (Early Intermediate Fiddle) grew up in a musical family in Laurel County.
-Besides being surrounded by instrumental music, he picked up a cappella shape-note singing at church.
+Art Mize (Intermediate Mandolin) spent his early years in Laurel County.
+He grew up in an a cappella shape-note singing church but played baritone ukulele with his family from the age of 6 and started fiddle at 10.
 Art is now a master luthier and versatile fiddler in Lexington, Kentucky.
-He has performed widely with bluegrass, celtic, old time and jazz swing bands.
-He currently performs in the old time trio the Jarflies, whose upcoming recording is Driving Down Hurricane.
-Art’s dedication to instrument making, as well as Kentucky’s traditional music, was recognized in 2007 with the Homer Ledford Award.
+He has decades of performance experience in bluegrass, old time, celtic and swing jazz fiddling.
+He currently performs in the old time trio, the Jarflies and with his wife Diane as DnA Strings.
+Art’s dedication to instrument restoration, as well as Kentucky’s traditional music, was recognized in 2007 with the Homer Ledford Award.

-Sarah Howard (Songs of East Kentucky) is a mountain gospel and ballad singer, fiddler and educator from Perry County, Kentucky.
+Sarah Howard (Early Intermediate Fiddle) is a mountain gospel and ballad singer, fiddler and educator from Perry County, Kentucky.
 She was one of our first Cowan Creek Mountain Music School students.
 At 13 she studied fiddle with Ray Slone through a Kentucky Folklife apprenticeship and later learned from Art Stamper.
 Sarah joined the CCMMS faculty in 2007 and has taught harmony singing, fiddle and old time stringband.
 She performs and records with her parents, brother Ron and his wife Kinsee as the Howard Family, a bluegrass gospel string band.

 Randy Wilson (Intermediate Banjo) from Leslie County, Kentucky, is a talented multi-instrumentalist, dance caller and story teller.
 He recently retired after decades of engaging public school kids in Leslie and Knott Counties with traditional and home made music, storytelling and dance.
 Randy has also taught at Hindman’s Family Folk Week.
+Currently, he teaches dulcimer at the Cordia School and banjo at Centre College.
 He performed and recorded Heritage on June Appal Records with the late poet James Still.
 In 2003 he appeared at the Smithsonian Folklife Festival in Washington, D.C. and in 2007 at the Festival of American Fiddle Tunes in Port Townsend, Washington.